-I’m guessing you wanna know the truth behind Home Wealth Business, huh?
+I’m guessing you wanna know the truth behind this opportunity, huh?

 Unfortunately, the opportunity is the latter: A SCAM!

-Dig into my review to understand why the site tries to play you for a fool!
+Dig into this blog review to understand why the site tries to play you for a fool…

 Name: Home Wealth Business (HWB).

 Owner: Brian Thompson (highly likely used as a stage name).

 My Score: 1/10.

 Home Wealth Business is nothing but a dubious scam, I’m afraid to say.

 Not only does the sales page raise nothing but red flag after red flag, and make ridiculous “pipe dream” claims.

 But the affiliate marketing training product behind the scenes is nothing to shout home about because it just won’t work for true success.